goatcorp/DIPs/text/0000-formal-subteams.md

 Six subteams will be created for each area of the ecosystem:

-- **Launcher**: development and maintenance of XIVLauncher
+- **Launcher**: development, maintenance and code documentation of XIVLauncher
-- **Dalamud**: development and maintenance of Dalamud
+- **Dalamud**: development, maintenance and code documentation of Dalamud
 - **Linux**: ensures that XIVLauncher and Dalamud work well and/or conveniently on Linux, including the Steam Deck
-- **Documentation**: creation, maintenance and improvement of goatcorp-related documentation, including the FAQs, support guides, and developer documentation.
+- **Documentation**: creation, maintenance and improvement of goatcorp-related documentation, including the FAQs, support guides, DIPs and developer documentation (for now, including SamplePlugin).
+Overlap with "Developer Relations" role.
-  - RFC: DIPs too?
-  - RFC: SamplePlugin et al?
-- **Community**: community relations and support, as well as bringing community feedback to the other teams
+- **Community**: community relations and support, triaging and pruning issues, as well as bringing community feedback to the other teams
 - **Plugin Approval**: reviewing and approving plugins, and taking the necessary steps to ensure that they are safe

 Members can belong to multiple subteams, but they are encouraged to specialise and delegate where possible to ensure continuity of operations.